mercadopago/devsite-docs/guides/payments/web-payment-checkout/latest/advanced-integration.en.md

 A payment can be rejected because the issuer for the selected method detected a problem or because of non-compliance with security requirements.

-About rejected payments with our recommendations and <a href="https://www.mercadopago.com.ar/developers/en/guides/manage-account/payment-rejections" target="_blank">improve the approval process</a>.
+Avoid rejected payments with our recommendations and <a href="https://www.mercadopago.com.ar/developers/en/guides/manage-account/payment-rejections" target="_blank">improve the approval process</a>.

 ## Cancellations and Returns